MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/app-remoting-api-behavior-in-different-scenarios.md

 ## Different remoting configurations available in Unity Mixed Reality OpenXR plugin:

-In all the following scenarios inputs from the HoloLens--gaze, gesture, voice, and spatial mapping--are sent to the PC, where content is rendered in a virtual immersive view.
+In all of the following scenarios, inputs from the HoloLens--gaze, gesture, voice, and spatial mapping--are sent to the PC, where content is rendered in a virtual immersive view.
 The rendered frames are then sent to the HoloLens.

 1. **Standalone Holographic AppRemoting App**:
+A Standalone or UWP Unity App built after doing the following:

+- In Unity, on the menu bar, navigate to **File** > **Build Settings** > **Project Settings**, and then select **XR Plug-in Management**.
-A Standalone or UWP Unity App built after enabling "Holographic remoting remote app feature group" and disabling "Initialize XR on Startup" in Unity project menu's File → Build Settings → Player Settings → XR Plug-in Management.
-This is a remote app which is connected to a "Holographic Remoting Player App" run on the HoloLens.
+- Select **Holographic remoting remote app feature group** and make sure that **Initialize XR on Startup** isn't selected.

+This is a remote app which is connected to a "Holographic Remoting Player App" that runs on the HoloLens.

 ![Screenshot of the Holographic Remoting Remote App Feature group enabled and Initialize XR on Startup disabled.](images/openxr-img-04.png)

 2. **Holographic AppRemoting App in regular Play Mode**:
+- In Unity, on the menu bar, navigate to **File** > **Build Settings** > **Project Settings** >, and then select **XR Plug-in Management**.
+- Select **Holographic remoting remote app feature group** and make sure that **Initialize XR on Startup** isn't selected.
+- Click the Play button.

-Hit Play button in Unity's Editor after enabling "Holographic remoting remote app feature group" and disabling "Initialize XR on Startup" in Unity project menu's File → Build Settings → Player Settings → XR Plug-in Management.
-This can be used to test the above remote app's functionality without building it and connect to a "Holographic Remoting Player App" run on the HoloLens.
+This can be used to test the above remote app's functionality without building it and connect to a "Holographic Remoting Player App" that runs on the HoloLens.

 3.**Holographic Remoting for Play Mode**:
+- In Unity, on the menu bar, select **Mixed Reality** > **Remoting** > **Holographic Remoting for Play Mode.**
+- Click the Play button.

-Hit Play button in Unity's Editor after providing the required remoting configuration and enabling "Holographic Remoting for Play Mode" in Unity project menu's → Mixed Reality → Remoting.
-This provides a way to quickly debug your app without building and deploying a full project on the HoloLens using a "Holographic Remoting Player App".
+By using a using a "Holographic Remoting Player App", you can quickly debug your HoloLens 2 app without building and deploying a full project on the HoloLens.

 ![Screenshot of the Mixed Reality menu.](images/openxr-features-img-02.png)